-Not that they have much money now, but in seven years millennials’ income will exceed that of baby boomers and Gen X’ers combined, according to Javelin Research.
+In seven years, Millennials’ income will exceed that of Baby Boomers and Gen X’ers combined.
 But wait seven years and it will be too late to bring them into the fold.
 Smart marketers are laying the groundwork by developing new products and services now.

 A sharp contrast in banking attitudes exists between millennials and previous generations, so it’s not enough to revise marketing plans.
 We need to throw them out and start over.

 Here are nine factors marketers need to consider when creating a millennial marketing plan.

 Millennials are the first generation to spend a majority of their media time on computer devices – smartphone, tablet or laptop.
 Ninety percent use online or mobile for everyday banking.
 (2014 Bank Financial Education Survey) Prior generations spent the most time watching the television.
 Tip: Forget desktop computers; smartphones are your primary banking vehicle.
 Make sure your website is responsive and online transactions are intuitive.

 A checking account is an oxymoron; call it an all-digital account and position it around your debit card.
 Millennials don’t use checks.
 They use person-to-person money, bill pay and interbank transfers.
 Tip: Tie into a big surcharge-free ATM network because millennials move frequently and demand convenience.